 The Effect of Vaping on Rhinoplasty Results

 Using vapes or e-cigarettes can also negatively impact rhinoplasty results.
 These smoking methods irritate the nasal passages, reduce blood circulation, and interfere with the healing process.
 Your doctor will strongly advise avoiding all forms of smoking, including vaping before and after rhinoplasty.
 This ensures the best possible healing process and optimal surgical results.
+Also this action can effect on Sense of smell after rhinoplasty.

 How Long Before Rhinoplasty Should I Quit Smoking?